 - Variation two: Timing model

-If you’re looking for a more advanced portfolio take a look at the Ivy 10 Portfolio.
+If you’re looking for a more advanced portfolio, take a look at the Ivy 10 Portfolio.

 Advantages and disadvantages of the Ivy 5 Portfolio

-- Simple to understand
+- The Ivy 5 is simple to understand

 - You get a portfolio that resembles that of Yale and Harvard.
 David Swensen of Yale has had astonishing returns using a similar model.